Surface Energy Characterization by

 Inverse Gas Chromatography

-Until the iGC-SEA came along, Contact Angle measurement was the preferred method for measuring Surface Energy.
+Until the Inverse Gas Chromatography Surface Energy Analyzer (iGC-SEA) came along, contact angle measurement was the preferred method for measuring surface energy.
 Following the creation of the iGC-SEA instrument by Surface Measurement Systems, Inverse Gas Chromatography (iGC) became an essential tool for characterizing particles and other non-planar materials.
-With this groundbreaking instrument employing the iGC technique like never before, Surface Energy Characterization is now the method preferred in laboratories worldwide.
+With this groundbreaking instrument employing the iGC technique like never before, surface energy characterization is now the method preferred in laboratories worldwide.

 But how does it all work?